humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-06-05-working-with-files-in-javascript-part-5-blobs.md

 Because developers kept clamoring for a way to create `Blob` objects directly, and browsers coming up with `BlobBuilder`, it was decided to add a `Blob` constructor.
 This constructor is now part of the specification and will be the way that `Blob` objects are created in the future.

 The constructor accepts two arguments.
 The first is an array of parts to combine into a `Blob`.
 These would be the same values as passed into the `append()` method of `BlobBuilder` and can be any number of strings, `Blob`s, and `ArrayBuffer`s.
 The second argument is an object containing properties for the newly-created `Blob`.
 There are currently two properties defined, `type`, which specifies the MIME type of the `Blob`, and `endings`, which can be either &#8220;transparent&#8221; (default) or &#8220;native&#8221;.
-Here&#8217;s an example:
+Here's an example:

     var blob = new Blob(["Hello world!"], { type: "text/plain" });